Dirty Beaches: Dirty Beaches

-In early 2015, Zhang began releasing music under the project name of Last Lizard.
-He also started releasing music under his own name.
+In early 2015, Zhang began releasing music under the project name Last Lizard.
+He also started releasing music under his full name.
 According to Pitchfork, "since retiring the Dirty Beaches moniker in 2014, having completed the transition from songs to soundscaping, Zhang has fully indulged his newfound aesthetic freedom.
 Whether he's releasing meditative piano instrumentals, forming violent free-jazz trios, or constructing dark, dissonant sound collages with Love Theme, Zhang is never afraid to expose his work's jagged edges.
-He's long favored a raw field-recording ambience that amplifies the overarching sense of improvised experiments being caught on tape in real time."
+He's long favoured a raw field-recording ambience that amplifies the overarching sense of improvised experiments being caught on tape in real time".

-In 2016, Zhang appeared as the central character in the short film [Correspondence], directed by [Loic Zimmermann], featuring Zhang's sax based original score and some LoFi piano soundscapes and voiceovers read by [Mike Watt].
-The film is a tribute to [News from Home] by [Chantal Akerman].

-On June 4, 2017, Zhang appeared in the fifth, David Lynch-directed episode of the revived third season of Twin Peaks.
-Playing with Dean Hurley and Riley Lynch as part of the group Trouble, Zhang played sax in the scene.
-The song, "Snake Eyes," was issued as a single by Sacred Bones Records.

-In January 2018, he appeared alongside Jessica Henwick and Kiko Mizuhara in the short film "Yo!
-My Saint", directed by Ana Lily Amirpour and featuring music from Karen O and Michael Kiwanuka promoting the fashion label Kenzo's spring line.

 In July 2018, Zhang released the album Divine Weight.
-The recording process for Divine Weight originated with Zhang's dissatisfaction with his saxophone recordings prompting him to feed them through a laptop, "manipulating the sounds into entirely new forms, like rusted copper piping stripped out of an abandoned building and melted down into shiny, interwoven wiring."
-The recordings were influenced by Chilean-French mystic and filmmaker Alejandro Jodorowsky, and the cover shows a distorted image of the recently deceased Japanese Butoh dancer Kazuo Ohno.
+The recording process originated from Zhang's dissatisfaction with his saxophone recordings prompting him to feed them through a laptop, "manipulating the sounds into entirely new forms, like rusted copper piping stripped out of an abandoned building and melted down into shiny, interwoven wiring".
+The recordings were influenced by Chilean-French mystic and filmmaker Alejandro Jodorowsky, and the cover shows a distorted image of the Japanese Butoh dancer Kazuo Ohno.

+In 2020, Zhang collaborated on two full length instrumental albums, LONGONE with Tseng Kuo-Hung and STYX with Pavel Milyakov.

+In 2021, Zhang collaborated with Pierre Guerineau for the soundtrack to the Christopher Makoto Yogi film I Was a Simple Man.

+In 2022, he composed the soundtrack for Godland, directed by Hlynur Pálmason.

+Acting career

+In 2016, Zhang appeared as the central character in the short film Correspondence, directed by Loic Zimmermann, featuring Zhang's saxophone-based original score and some lo-fi piano soundscapes and voiceovers read by Mike Watt.
+The film is a tribute to Chantal Akerman's News from Home.

+In 2017, Zhang appeared in the fifth, David Lynch-directed episode of the revived third season of Twin Peaks.
+Playing with Dean Hurley and Riley Lynch as part of the group Trouble.
+The song, Snake Eyes, was issued as a single by Sacred Bones Records.

+In 2018, he appeared alongside Jessica Henwick and Kiko Mizuhara in the short film Yo!
+My Saint, directed by Ana Lily Amirpour, featuring music from Karen O and Michael Kiwanuka, promoting the fashion label Kenzo's spring line.
+Zhang also starred as Konrad in the Canadian independent film "A", directed by Mitchell Stafiej.
+The film was released in 2018 featured other notable musicians such as Bernardino Femminielli, Maica Armata, and Petra Glynt.
+He also contributed original music to the film, recorded entirely on set, in character, during production.

 In 2018, the film August at Akiko's had its premiere at film festivals.
-Directed by Christopher Makoto Yogi and set in Zhang's childhood home of Hawai’i, the film features Zhang in a leading role, and it also features Zhang's sax based original score, which was released as a soundtrack album.
+Directed by Christopher Makoto Yogi and set in Zhang's childhood home in Honolulu.
+The film features Zhang in a leading role, alongside Zhang's sax based original score, which was released as a soundtrack album.

-In 2020, Zhang collaborated on two full length instrumental albums, LONGONE with Tseng Kuo-Hung and STYX with Pavel Milyakov.
+Personal life

+Zhang lives in Los Angeles with his wife.